voteflux/flux-docs/docs/tech/flux-app-v2.rst

   super useful because
   then we don't have to run it on the main server, which has lead to problems before due to phantomjs memory and cpu usage)
+* Paypal - we get notifications when ppl send us money, but they've been crap replying to our support emails (as we're locked out atm) and they went and changed their donation page so it's not possible to require an address anymore - this unfortunately gives an error 500 on the backend atm

 Things we might want to integrate with in future